adrianmarino/points/README.md

 #### http_potion_log_request_as_info_level

-* User to show request information of cli.RESOURCE.ACTION tasks.
+* Used to show request information of cli.RESOURCE.ACTION tasks.
 * :yes and :no are the possible values.
 * Default value: :no.